assaf/zombie/README.md

 To click a link on the page, use `clickLink` with selector and callback.
 The first argument can be a CSS selector (see _Hunting_), the `A` element, or the text contents of the `A` element you want to click.

-The second argument is a callback, which is passed on to `browser.wait` (see _Walking_).
-In other words, it gets fired after all events are processed, with error and browser as arguments.
+The second argument is a callback, which much like the `visit` callback gets fired after all events are processed, with either an error, or `null`, the browser and the HTTP status code.

 Let's see that in action:

     // Now go to the shopping cart page and check that we have
     // three bodies there.
-    browser.clickLink("View Cart", function(err, browser) {
+    browser.clickLink("View Cart", function(err, browser, status) {
       assert.equal(browser.querySelectorAll("#cart .body"), 3);
     });